ronnyml/snowplow-wiki/setup-guide/common/troubleshooting/Troubleshooting-Clojure-Collector-instances-to-prevent-data-loss.md

 1. Automatic log rotation fails, leaving logs building up on the collector instances
 2. A collector instance is terminated, leading to the loss of the logs still contained on the instance (i.e. not yet uploaded to S3)

-In this troubleshooting guide we will look at each failure scenario in turn
+In this troubleshooting guide we will look at each failure scenario in turn.

- If you want to terminate an instance running the Clojure Collector, you need to follow a strict process to ensure the most recent event logs are not lost when the instance is terminated.

-The issue here is that currently terminating an instance will lose any remaining logs still contained on the instance.
-You would also want to keep everything running while changing over to another instance so that there is no loss of requests during the changeover, but having the instance you want to remove stop requests so that you can get hold of the consistent last logs.
-The last issue here is reducing the number of instances that make up the AutoScaling group, and making sure that the remaining instance is the new one rather than the older one.

 ### Prerequisites